Yuhan-Fei/SMRTnet/README.md

 ```
 python main.py --do_ensemble
 ```

-For evaluation of the ensemble models,
+or

 ```
 python main.py --do_infer
 ```
+The difference between do_ensemble and do_infer is whether multiple GPUs are used at the same time.

 ### Interpretability
-For computing high attention regions using the trained models, we provide the script `har.sh`.
-You can run it using
+For computing high attention regions using the trained models, You can run it using the following scripts and visualize the results in jupyter-notebook
 ```
 python main.py --do_explain
 ```

 ## Example

-### Case Study 1: N small molecules vs N RNA target:
+### Case Study 1: Inference: N small molecules vs N RNA target:

 <details>
    <summary>Click here for the code!</summary>